samangoudarzi/TDSBSecondarySchools_CatchementAreas/README.txt

 This shapefile was created as part of a pilot project looking to develop a "find my school app" for Toronto residents.

-IMPORTANT: Polygon layer is not complete.
+IMPORTANT: Take caution when using this layer as the polygon layer is not 100% complete.